 All about preclinical and clinical trial requirements in Russia.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 Under the EAEU regulations, clinical trials are to be conducted in the EAEU in compliance with the Good Clinical Practice of the EAEU (approved by the decision of the Council of the Eurasian Economic Commission dd 03.11.2016 No. 79).

 Subject to Art.
 42 of the Law on Circulation of Drugs clinical trials may be funded with budgetary funds, funds of the developer of the drug, and other sources.
 The EAEU regulations do not include any specific provisions on this issue.

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?

 Preclinical data shall be collected to justify whether clinical trials can be conducted and are subject to the EAEU Good Laboratory Practice.
 The developer of the medical product shall maintain the study plan (protocol) of such preclinical trials.
 The study plan (protocol) for preclinical trials must include the main objectives, methodology, procedures, statistical aspects, organization, and resource planning of the preclinical trial (including its stages and parts), as well as measures to ensure the security of the systems involved.
 The study plan must be approved by the director of studies, test facility management, and sponsor of the trial, if this is required by the legislation of the member states of the EAEU or the legislation of the member state where the preclinical trial is conducted.